microsoft/pxt-adafruit/docs/projects/hot-potato/code.md

 ## ~

 Let's build some code for animation and music in the @boardname@ which is, of course, our hot potato.
-We'll make it work so that when the animation the player holding the hot potato is **out!!!**.
+We'll make it work so that when the animation stops the player holding the hot potato is **out!!!**.

 ## Duration: ~45 minutes